 1. Love can get stale, being in love is passionate

-This passion can act as a catalyst for long-term bonding or a long-term relationship and attachment.
+- Passion grows stronger: This passion can act as a catalyst for long-term bonding or a long-term relationship and attachment.
 However, the excitement can’t last forever and that’s where love comes in

-2. Love vs in love: You can love anything, but you can be in love only romantically
+2. Love vs. in love: You can love anything, but you can be in love only romantically

 Related Reading: Loving Someone Vs Being In Love – 15 Honest Differences